systemd/mkosi/mkosi.md

   in the default output file name, i.e. instead of `image.raw` the default will be `image_0.1.raw` for version `0.1` of the image, and similar.
-The version is also passed via the `$IMAGE_VERSION` to any build scripts invoked (which may be useful to patch it into `/etc/os-release` or similar, in particular the `IMAGE_VERSION=` field of it).
+The version is also passed via the `$IMAGE_VERSION` to any scripts invoked (which may be useful to patch it into `/etc/os-release` or similar, in particular the `IMAGE_VERSION=` field of it).